kerimeredith/enterprise-docs/content/docs/troubleshooting/_index.md

 ## Verifying Healthy Service Status

-There is a minimum set of anchore service components that must be running for a deployment to be functional:
+There is a minimum set of Anchore service components that must be running for a deployment to be functional:

 - Service analyzer
 - Service policy_engine